avipars/GoogleFoobar/README.md

 # GoogleFoobar

-A set of codign challenges that can get you hired by google!
+A set of coding challenges that can get you hired by google!
-It is rare, but it's a funnel for recruitment and some people such as: http://cammie.tech/ actually got a job from this...
+It is rare, but it's a funnel for recruitment and some people actually got a job from this...